Donne-Moi Une Vie Lyrics in English Yannick Noah

 Below, I translated the lyrics of the song Donne-Moi Une Vie by Yannick Noah from French to English.

-From all the elsewhere and here
+From everywhere else and here

 The beggars of Peru

-The kids sniffing glue in Manila
+The glue-sniffing kids of Manila

 From Calcutta to Haiti

-From the basements of Moscow
+From Moscow's basements

-From the girls being sold in Romania
+Girls sold off in Romania

 Give me a life